-London - The business man appeals to the darkest parts of who we are
+London - American Presidential hopeful, Donald Trump can win because he appeals to the darkest parts of who we are

-London – The business man appeals to the darkest parts of who we are
+London – American Presidential hopeful, Donald Trump can win because he appeals to the darkest parts of who we are

 This was not supposed to happen.
 Elections are meant to be won by the candidate with the highest level of funding and the support of the relevant special interests.
 The media is supposed to calmly facilitate this and then allow the politicians to return to their work in peace.
 But in 2016 something has changed.
 This year the voice of the people has been heard and it turns out that the people are even worse than the politicians.

 The likes Front National and Golden Dawn are flying high across Europe, Islamism is on the rise in every quarter and even the United Kingdom neglected to do what it was told and voted to leave the European Union.
 Again, none of this was supposed to happen.
 But all of this unrest will pale in comparison to the thunderbolt that would be the election of Donald Trump on Tuesday.
 You may think it cannot happen, but it can.
 Here are some of the reasons why.

 1. Trump the Bullshit Artist

 The victor will never be asked if he told the truth.
 Adolf Hitler.